rustls/rustls/README.md

                         to certificate.
 Optional.
     --auth CERTFILE     Enable client authentication, and accept certificates signed by those roots provided in CERTFILE.
+    --crl CRLFILE ...
+Perform client certificate revocation checking using the DER-encoded CRLFILE.
+May be used multiple times.
     --require-auth      Send a fatal alert if the client does not complete client authentication.
     --resumption        Support session resumption.